General Questions about Read Ahead

 - Sign up for and attend a 90-minute in-person training

 - If you are a student at one of our university partners or a Page Turner, complete and clear a background check after training is complete

 - Get started in late September or early October!
 Your Program Coordinator will match you with a mentee and notify you when Read Ahead is underway at your school.

 Is training provided and/or required?

 Yes, training is required.
 Read Ahead provides a 90 minute, in-person training for all of our mentors who did not participate last school year.
-Sessions are offered multiple times a week from mid-July through early-September.
-Returning mentors are also welcome to attend the in-person training for new mentors.
+Sessions are offered multiple times a week over the summer and into the early fall.
+Returning mentors are also welcome to attend the in-person training required for new mentors.
 There will also be additional, optional training modules for all mentors provided throughout the year.

 Questions about being a mentor